GoInterject/GoInterject.github.io/wGetStarted/L-Create-RetainFeature.md

 ###  Without RetainedRowColumns:

-If the accounts numbers were to change, the 10% increase would no longer be accurate since the data is old.
+If the account numbers were to change, the 10% increase would no longer be accurate since the data is old.
 Re-pull the data to update your numbers.

 ![](/images/L-Create-Retain/07.png)
 <br>